SeokyoungYou/expo-android-notification-listener-service/README.md

 # Expo Android NotificationListenerService

 An [Expo module](https://docs.expo.dev/modules/overview/) library that allows Expo app to monitor and interact with notifications from other apps using [NotificationListenerService](https://developer.android.com/reference/android/service/notification/NotificationListenerService).

-(Android only)
+- Support only Android
+- Compatible with Expo SDK 52 and above

 ## Installation